1. How old were you when you wrote your first story?

 10. How many books have you written?

 I’ve published six picture books so far.
-I have written a book for 5-7 year olds about a rat called Rodney who yearns for a life of adventure.
-Luckily that’s exactly what he gets!
+I have written a book for 5-7 year olds about a rat called Rodney who yearns for a life of excitement.
 I have also written a story about a girl called Lily who has a different adventure every half term holiday.
 I’ve enjoyed writing for older children with a novel for called The Stone Feather.
 I have just finished a chapter book about a giant who loves poetry!